Generic capability 4

 - taking a broad view across all services and settings

 - looking at everything from a patient’s perspective

 - persistence and patience in trying to improve cooperation

-The behaviours outlined here all follow on from one premise – you, personally, are responsible for acting on anything and everything you notice concerning risk of harm, or is obviously of low quality.
-This might lead to being unpopular with other professionals, and to being overworked.
-One solution is to make sure that the patient or patient knows that you are raising a concern; the NHS supports openness, especially following the Francis Enquiry into events at Mid Staffordshire NHS Foundation Trust. (here) Patient support will not only make you feel better, it will also help effect action.
+The behaviours outlined here follow from one premise – you are responsible for acting on anything and everything you notice concerning the risk of harm or is obviously of low quality.
+This might lead to being unpopular with other professionals and being overworked.
+One solution is to ensure that the patient or patient knows you are raising a concern; the NHS supports openness, especially following the Francis Enquiry into events at Mid Staffordshire NHS Foundation Trust. (here) Patient support will not only make you feel better, but it will also help effect action.

-The biggest problem is that no-one accepts any responsibility for ‘no-man’s land’, the spaces in between, even though many patients spend much of their life waiting in or passing very slowly through the space between boundaries.
+The biggest problem is that no one accepts responsibility for ‘no man’s land’, the spaces in between, even though many patients spend much of their life waiting in or passing very slowly through the area between boundaries.

 The indicative behaviours of an expert rehabilitation professional associated with this capability are:

-- Reacts to concerns about safety or quality of care arising in any part of a patient’s care, in any organisation or in shared care, and persists until the matter is resolved satisfactorily;
+- Reacts to concerns about safety or quality of care arising in any part of a patient’s care, in any organisation or shared activity, and persists until the matter is resolved satisfactorily;

-- Contributes to and/or leads quality improvement projects;
+- Contributes to and leads quality improvement projects;

 - Discusses ways to improve team activities pro-actively and regularly at team meetings;